Two roads diverged in a wood, and I -

 And that has made all the difference.

-Featuring races in Colorado, Vermont, Iowa and Oregon, we have scoured the trails to find the most scenic and unforgettable relay courses on the map.
+Featuring races in Colorado, Vermont, Iowa and Oregon, we have scoured roads and trails to find the most scenic and unforgettable relay courses on the map.
 Each race has its own dynamic edge and feel, but all provide the same memorable experience of camaraderie, accomplishment, and togetherness that make relay races as popular as they are.
 From scaling Colorado's Rocky Mountains to the quaint towns spanning Iowa Country, RLT Relays include something for every type of adventurous runner.